 Volunteer days at Laurelwood Arboretum are every Tuesday and Friday from April to the end of October from 9 a.m. to noon, and drop ins are welcome.
 There is still work to be done to ready the arboretum for the winter.
 For information, send an email to email@example.com or call 973-202-9579.

-Friends of Laurelwood Arboretum (FOLA) will host free Community Tours of the 30-acre park on Sunday, September 20 from 1 pm to 3 pm.
-The tours will begin at the Knippenberg Center for Education at the arboretum, which is located at 725 Pines Lake Drive West in Wayne.
-Trained volunteer tour guides will talk about the history of the arboretum and point out plantings of interest.
-A motorized vehicle is available for those who find the walk too difficult.
+Friends of Laurelwood Arboretum (FOLA) will host a free Leaf Peeper Tour of Laurelwood Arboretum on Sunday, October 18 at 2 p.m.
+The tour will begin at the Knippenberg Center for Education, which is located at 725 Pines Lake Drive West in Wayne.
+Enjoy the park’s display of fall colors in a walk led by members of the FOLA plant identification team.
+A motorized vehicle is available for those who find the walk difficult.